 Notice that even though the original design had 6 total images, the design concept stayed the same with one large image and a block of smaller ones.

 Guest signing books are a favorite product from engagement shoots.
 The key to designing a signing book is leaving enough space for guests to sign the book.

 Album Builder features a Signing Book option in the Quick Design Picker.
 To access the Signing Book designs, drag the images onto a blank spread or select a spread already designed.

 Click the Quick Design Picker icon (Planner View) or the Layouts icon (Designer View) to open Quick Design Picker.

-The design you select is instantly applied to your images in the spread you selected.
-Of course, you now have all the options and tools available in Album Builder to customize it further.
+The design selected is instantly applied to images in the spread selected.
+Now use all the options and tools available in Album Builder to customize it further.